goyamamoto/effetune/docs/plugins/analyzer.md

 - Red marker shows the highest recent level
 - Red warning at the top means the volume might be too loud
 - For comfortable listening, try to keep levels in the middle range

+## Memory Monitor

+A diagnostic tool that tracks JavaScript heap usage over time.
+It displays a scrolling heatmap of memory consumption and marks sudden drops that may indicate garbage collection.

 ## Oscilloscope